 Not knowing where to begin and how to do this effectively can lead to frustration on your part, and your dog will feel badly too.
-If you want to start crate training a dog for his safety and comfort, you’ll need to avoid some common mistakes to be successful.
+If you want to start crate training a dog for his safety and comfort, you’ll need to avoid some of these common mistakes listed below.

-Pet owners who are new to dog training and have questions about how to properly crate train a canine can check out the video guide that we’ve created on crate training dogs.
-We discuss how to crate train a dog properly and mistakes that should be avoided.
+Pet owners who are new to dog training and have questions about how to properly crate train a canine should take a look atthis video guide on crate training dogs.
+Samantha discusses how to crate train a dog properly and mistakes that should be avoided.

 Many people don’t like the look of their dog’s crate, so they hide it away in an unused room.
 This is a huge mistake.
-If you put the crate in a room where people don’t spend any time, your dog will not want to use it!
+If you put the dog crate in a room where people don’t spend any time, your dog may or may not want to use it.

 When crate training dogs, you should put the crate in the room where you spend the most time – like the living room.
 This way, your pup will feel good about being in his crate, since he will know you are still around.
 Believe it or not, the crate will quickly become his favorite hangout spot.